saucelabs/sauce-docs/docs/screener/e2e-testing/commands-options.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Visual E2E Commands
+## Screener E2E Commands

-Visual E2E commands can be integrated into existing WebDriver test code simply and safely.
+Screener E2E commands can be integrated into existing WebDriver test code simply and safely.
 Each command is simply a JavaScript comment placed in a WebDriver execute command &#8212; no need to install anything.

 ### Init command